connectwallet183/connect-wallets-docs/mobile-linking.md

 3. Wallet prompts user to return to Dapp manually
 4. User presses back/return button to return to Dapp

-In the next sections, we describe how both Wallets and Dapps can support the mobile linking pattern for their WalletConnect integrations.
+In the next sections, we describe how both Wallets and Dapps can support the mobile linking pattern for their ConnectWallets integrations.

 ## Wallet Support